iotaledger/wasp/documentation/docs/guide/chains_and_nodes/wasp-cli.md

 # Configuring wasp-cli

-Here we describe step by step instructions how to use wasp-cli to interact with Wasp nodes on the Pollen network.
+Here we describe step by step instructions how to use wasp-cli to interact with Wasp nodes on the Goshimmer network.

 ## Requirements